IDAES/examples/idaes_examples/notebooks/index.md

 pip install idaes-examples
 ```

-Please see the [README](https://github.com/IDAES/examples/README.md) file
+Please see the `README.md` file
-in the repository for more information.
+in the [repository](https://github.com/IDAES/examples) for more information.

 ## Getting help